 Being from a family that uses teasing as a second love language, I’ve come to terms with embarrassing moments many moons ago.
 However, maybe you are not ready to admit your own foolhardy actions.
 Why don’t you take a jaunt through some of my embarrassing memories?

 They might make you feel better about yours.

 Crushes always seem larger than life as a teenager.
 As a socially awkward preteen, mine was massive.
 I thought the fellow seventh-grade boy living next door to me was the cream of the crop.
 Naturally, this meant I would automatically forget how to talk whenever he was around.
 I avoided eye contact and was not above walking back inside when he was out.

 In hindsight, I probably looked like I hated him.

 My case of puppy love was so severe I still remember my longest interaction with him.
-I was in the school cafeteria caught between a table and the food line.
+I was in the school cafeteria caught between a table and the line of students waiting for their food.
 I was trying, unsuccessfully, to have minimal contact on my walk between the salad bar and my friends.

 As the fates would have it, I walked straight into my crush, who was coming from the opposite direction.
 After running into him, I just stared.
 He was five inches away from me and my eyes were glued to his.
 He looked confused.
-Probably because his next-door-neighbor was staring at him as if he held the meaning of life.
-As he jerked to go around, we were caught in one of those mutual hopping from side-to-side scenarios.
+Probably because his next-door-neighbor was staring at him as if he held the mystery of life.
+As he jerked to the side, we were caught in one of those mutual hopping from side-to-side scenarios.
 My brain had gone AWOL so instead of moving at the same time, my belated movements kept cutting him off.